 PSY 674 - Spec Topics in Clin Psy

-Special Topics in Clinical Psychology - Three semester hours Course will enhance the clinical skills of students planning to work as practicing psychological associates and LSSPs and other clinical fields.
+Special Topics in Clinical Psychology - Course will enhance the clinical skills of students planning to work as practicing psychological associates and LSSPs and other clinical fields.
 Topic might include Crisis Intervention, Therapeutic Interventions for Older Adults, or Behavioral Health, for example.
 This course may be taken a total of 3 times for credit.

 PSY 675 - Advanced Topics in Educational Psychology

 The topic for this course is determined by the instructor, but will typically involve some aspect of cognitive, social, physiological, or quantitative psychology.
 Can be repeated when topic varies.